 - Include variables in workflows.
 See Add Data to Workflows With Variables.

 - Present organization-specific external web pages to Service Portal users.
-See Provide access to external web pages.
+See Provide access to an external web page.

 - Provide access to external VM-specific information for a given organization in the Service Portal.
 See Provide access to external VM-specific information.